-Option No. 2 – No removal from home without appointment of a guardian.
+Option No. 2 – No removal from home without the appointment of a guardian.

 This option presents a much stronger direction to the agent and states:

-Option No. 2 is appropriate for the person wants to remain at home under any circumstances.
-Ironically, while DPOAs are intended to facilitate the avoidance of court intervention, as well as the time and expense associated with such action, this option will now require court authorization even when the agent as well as the principal’s treating physician believe it is no longer safe for the principal to remain at home.
+Option No. 2 is appropriate for the person who wants to remain at home under any circumstances.
+Ironically, while DPOAs are intended to facilitate the avoidance of court intervention, as well as the time and expense associated with such action, this option will now require court authorization even when the agent, as well as the principal’s treating physician, believe it is no longer safe for the principal to remain at home.